 The Stalker had been commissioned to go in and bring out the sphere by another stalker who is an abhorrent human being, who would use the sphere selfishly.
-This other stalker had long purported the existence of this object that would fulfill wishes, and no one has known if it was true or a tall tale, but he has a daughter of rare beauty and a wonderful and talented son, and The Stalker seems to attribute this to his possible experience of the sphere.
-The other stalker having been deprived of the use of his legs by an accident in The Zone, sends The Stalker in with the hope he can use the sphere to restore his heath, his insistence on the venture adding weight to the possibility of the sphere possessing such power.
-The Stalker takes along the man's son, who begs The Stalker to let him go with him because he also has a wish he wants to make.
+This other stalker had long purported the existence of this object that would fulfill wishes, and no one has known if it was true or a tall tale, but he has a daughter of rare beauty and a wonderful and talented son, and The Stalker seems to attribute these wonderful children to a possible experience with the sphere.
+The other stalker, having been deprived of the use of his legs by an accident in The Zone, sends The Stalker in to seek out and retrieve the sphere, with the hope he can use it to restore his heath, his insistence on the venture adding weight to the possibility of the sphere possessing such power.
+The other man's son begs The Stalker to let him go with him because he also has a wish he wants to make.
 The very, very young man, in college, is the moral opposite of his father.
-He's the kind of good kid that makes your heart ache with his trust, and he has absolute faith in The Stalker, trusting him implicitly, knowing he is not like his father, even though The Stalker is bitter.
+He's the kind of good kid who makes your heart ache with his trust, and he has absolute faith in The Stalker, trusting him implicitly, knowing he is not like his father, even though The Stalker is bitter.
 Bitter over Monkey.
 Bitter over having been used by the world.
-He is not the Christ-like figure as in the book.
+He is not the Christ-like figure as in the film.
 The boy doesn't know how much pain and hatred The Stalker bears.

 No, this isn't quite the same stalker as presented in the film.
 Tarkovsky retained The Zone from the book, and he transformed the sphere into The Room, but in the film The Stalker doesn't enter The Room as zone guides aren't supposed to enter it.
-Tarkovsky removes the terrible and powerful element of The Stalker's sacrifice of the trusting boy who wishes only for happiness and lack of want for everyone.
+Tarkovsky removes the terrible and powerful element of The Stalker's sacrifice of the trusting boy who wishes only for happiness and freedom from want for everyone.

 In the novel, as it turns out, that sacrifice having been made, when The Stalker has his opportunity to make his plea with the golden sphere, he can finally think of nothing to ask for but what the boy had wished.
 The novel ends there, the reader having no idea if the golden sphere does indeed fulfill wishes and what the fulfilling of this wish might entail.